danial-smktelkom-mlg/automating-wordpress-installation-with-ansible/Job Sheet.md

 #### **Exercise 3.1: Installing MySQL and PHP**

-Extend your playbook to include MySQL and PHP:
+Extend the playbook to include MySQL and PHP:
 ```yaml
     - name: Install MySQL and PHP
       apt: